bgamari/ghc-wiki-import/typeable/ben-gamari.md

 The new type-indexed typeable machinery will be exposed via a new module (`Type.Reflection` is chosen here, although this name is still up in the air;
 `Reflection` in particular has an unfortunate conflict with Edward Kmett's `reflection` library).
-The user-visible interface of `GHC.Reflection` will look like this,
+The user-visible interface of `Type.Reflection` will look like this,

 ```